 In 1954, in Miami, Florida, James McLamore and David Edgerton built the first Burger King Restaurant.
 By 1991 more than 6,400 Burger King outlets could be found in forty countries and all fifty states.
 That gives this burger giant more than $6 billion is sales each year, making it the country's second-largest fast food chain.

 For many, the favorite item on the menu is a flame-broiled hamburger conceived by the partners on a business trip from Orlando to Miami in 1957.
-Dubbed the "Whopper," this sandwich is overwhelmingly popular; figures show that Burger King sells more that 540 million annually, or nearly 2 million each day.
-And with more than 1,023 different combinations of the eight-or-so ingredients, including a vegetarian version, you really can "have it your way."
+Dubbed the "Whopper," this sandwich is overwhelmingly popular; figures show that Burger King sells more than 540 million annually, or nearly 2 million each day.
+And with more than 1,023 different combinations of the eight ingredients, including a vegetarian version, you really can "have it your way."

 Source: Top Secret Recipes by Todd Wilbur.

 - 1 sesame-seed hamburger bun

 - 1/4 pound ground beef

 - 1 teaspoon ketchup

 2. Toast both halves of the bun, face down, in a hot skillet.
 Set aside.